NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Specimen.page.md

 <a name="type"></a>
 #### type
 The sample type, SNOMED CT preferred.
 Used to differentiate between raw and extracted (DNA) samples.

+**ConceptMaps for the allowed values for primary (raw) and final (extracted DNA) samples upon release of MDSv1.04, to aid identification of whether a sample is primary vs. final**
 ```json
 "type": {
         "coding":  [